Are you curious about Korean? Or maybe you want to know the difference between the South Korean and North Korean languages?

 What type of language is Korean?

 Korean is a phonetic language, meaning that you can sound out the individual letters to make words.
 It has an alphabet with individual sounds for each letter, and the letters are read from left to right and top to bottom.
 There are individual syllables.
-Many native English speakers can learn the Korean alphabet in about 1-2 hours.
+Many native English speakers can learn the alphabet (Hangul) in about 1-2 hours.

 What is the history of the Korean language?